-Your participation in class will reflect your enthusiasm for the course.
+Your participation in class is imperative to successful completion of the course.
 I expect everyone to be present both physically and mentally during discussions, demos, and critiques/reviews.
 I expect all students to be courteous and considerate while working together in the classroom.
 Proper studio etiquette is imperative when working in large groups.